betterscientificsoftware/bssw.io/Articles/Blog/2025-02-best-practices-for-mpcicd.md

 - Think carefully about permissions.
 - Isolate steps which have elevated permissions.

-If security is a concern fo you, then note that these practices alone are not sufficient to protect you from harm.
+If security is a concern for you, then note that these practices alone are not sufficient to protect you from harm.
 You should include actual cyber security experts in your CI/CD development and trust their wisdom/guidance.